![]() |

 Annual Meeting

-The next meeting will be at noon Monday 01 July 2013 in Charlotte, NC.
-When details of the meeting are determined, it will be reported here, posted on the Brethren list, announced on the Fellowship's Facebook page, and noted in the quarterly journal.
-Information about the Annual Conference, with which the Fellowship's meeting is associated, can be found at the Church of the Brethren's official site, brethren.org.
+The next meeting will be 4:00 to 5:30 p.m. on Wednesday 28 June 2017 at the DeVos Convention Center in Grand Rapids MI.
+The program will be "A Renewed Vision for Brethren Roots," a powerpoint presentation by the journal's newly appointed editor, D. B. (Dave) Eller, reflecting on the mission, challenges, and opportunities for publishing genealogical and historical material related to the Brethren movement.
+Announcements of the meeting are posted on the Brethren list, announced on the Fellowship's Facebook page, and noted in the Quarterly Journal.
+Information about the Annual Conference, with which the Fellowship's meeting is associated, can be found at the Church of the Brethren's official site, Brethren.Org.

 Selective Review of Annual Meetings